danie302/reviewsServer/README.md

 #Server for the reviews page

-Documentation of the server for the reviews REST API
+Documentation of the server for the reviews REST API in Django